CygnusNetworks/check_ups_apc.py/README.md

 ./check_ups_apc -H 10.0.0.1 -C public
 ```

 See `check_ups_apc -h` for additional command line arguments.
 Use -vvv to get Debug Output including additional system information.
+Use -b to ignore battery replacement warnings.

 ### Using a config file